chicagolandmesh/chicagolandmesh.org/docs/guides/reticulum/getting-started/index.md

 - **Local UDP**: Useful for automatically linking devices on the same LAN without needing to know anyone's IP address.
 - **Serial or I2C**: For embedded setups or connecting directly to another device over a physical link.

 You can use more than one at a time.
-A common setup is an RNode for local off-grid communication plus a TCP link to a community node for wider reach.
+A common setup is an RNode for local off-grid communication plus a TCP link to the ChiMesh relay for wider reach.

 !!! info "No Radio Hardware?
 No Problem"